 In these cases, the characters above the line are Traditional Chinese, while the ones below are Simplified Chinese.

 All of our calligraphy wall scrolls are handmade.

 When the calligrapher finishes creating your artwork, it is taken to my art mounting workshop in Beijing where a wall scroll is made by hand from a combination of silk, rice paper, and wood.

 After we create your wall scroll, it takes at least two weeks for air mail delivery from Beijing to you.

 Allow a few weeks for delivery.
 Rush service speeds it up by a week or two for $10!

 When you select your calligraphy, you'll be taken to another page where you can choose various custom options.

-Professional calligraphers are getting to be hard to find these days.
 Instead of drawing characters by hand, the new generation in China merely type roman letters into their computer keyboards and pick the character that they want from a list that pops up.

 There is some fear that true Chinese calligraphy may become a lost art in the coming years.
-Many art institutes in China are now promoting calligraphy programs in hopes of keeping this unique form
+Many art institutes in China are now promoting calligraphy programs in hopes of keeping this unique form of art alive.

 Even with the teachings of a top-ranked calligrapher in China, my calligraphy will never be good enough to sell.
 I will leave that to the experts.